 About the Behavioral First Responder Certification

-Behavioral First Responder (BFR) is the definitive course in behavioral healthcare training for outdoor educators, camp counselors, guides, SAR team members, and others who work or play in the outdoors.
-The curriculum is comprehensive and practical, including all of the essential principles and skills required to assess and manage behavioral problems in Experiential Education.
-The online format makes the course convenient and flexible and allows you to earn your certification on your own time.
+Behavioral First Responder (BFR) is the definitive course in behavioral healthcare training for outdoor educators, camp counselors, guides, SAR team members, and others who work or play outdoors.
+The curriculum is comprehensive and practical, including the essential principles and skills required to assess and manage behavioral problems in Experiential Education.

 What to Expect